wotamann/vuetify-form-base/README.md

 and therefore Components must be [manually imported](https://vuetifyjs.com/en/customization/a-la-carte/).
 More information about dynamic components is in the official [Vue documentation](https://vuejs.org/v2/guide/components.html#Dynamic-Components)

-After a successful installation of a Vue 2.6 Project with Vuetify 2.0
+After successful installation of Vue 2.6 Project with Vuetify 2.0

     npm install vuetify-form-base --save